INSIDE: A Guide to the BEST JAPANESE CANDY and snacks the Whole Family will Love.

 The Ko Ume Hard Candy in Sour Plum is a bit of a shock at first, then turns deliciously sweet!

-This is one weird Japanese candy.
+This is one weird Japan candy.

 But despite the shock, it’s one of our favourites ever.